-A. WINCH
+B. WINCH

 An optional winch will be mounted at the top, center of the tailgate.
 You use the winch and its hook to secure a commercial refuse bin, pull it to the hopper, tip the bin to empty the refuse into the hopper and lower the bin to the ground.
-The lever controls the RAISE and LOWER operations of the winch.
+The push controls the RAISE and LOWER operations of the winch.

-- 1. PUSH the lever to the LOWER position and HOLD it there to UNWIND the cable. - 2.
-PUSH the lever to the RAISE position and HOLD it there to the WIND the cable.
+- 1. PUSH and HOLD the WINCH EXT button to EXTEND and unwind the cable. - PUSH and HOLD the WINCH RET to the RETRACT and wind the cable.

-- 3. RELEASE the lever to stop an LOWER or RAISE operation at any time or when the cable hook is at the position you want. - 4.
-Attach the latch bar to the refuse bin BEFORE you attach the hook to the refuse container. - 5.
-PUSH/PULL the lever to RAISE the container over the hopper lip, dump the refuse from the container and lower the container to the ground.
+- 3. RELEASE the button at any time to stop a EXTEND or RETRACT operation or when the winch is at the position you want.
+Reference the Outside Controls Procedure 1091. - 4.
+Attach the latch bar to the refuse bin BEFORE you attach the hook to the refuse container. - PUSH and HOLD the WINCH RET button to pull the container over the hopper lip, dump the refuse from the container and lower the container to the ground using the WINCH EXT button.